vuejs/docs/src/guide/ssr/introduction.md

 # Server-Side Rendering Guide

+> This guide is currently under active development

 ## What is Server-Side Rendering (SSR)?

 Vue.js is a framework for building client-side applications.
 By default, Vue components produce and manipulate DOM in the browser as output.
 However, it is also possible to render the same components into HTML strings on the server, send them directly to the browser, and finally "hydrate" the static markup into a fully interactive application on the client.